NickGatti/Q2-Project-Proposal/README.md

 Step nine: Data analysis will reveal that between the 2 parties, everything is a 2 way road.
 Sometimes everyone just wants to walk on one side of it while one person is alone on the other side.
 Comments will be disabled.

 Step ten: Data analysis will reveal that perspective is only to the eye of the beholder, and the eye of the beholder can be blind.
-They may only see themsevles in the road.
+They may only see themselves in the road.
 Comments will be disabled.

 ## Who uses it: People who are interested in growing up.